Fight a Denied Workers' Compensation Claim

 Construction accidents may involve construction workers or non-workers on a construction site.
 Employers of construction employees are required to carry workers' compensation for workers on the site.
-However, an injured person can also seek reparations from a person or persons if he, she, or they contributed directly to the injury because of negligence.
+However, an injured person can also seek reparations from a person or persons if they contributed directly to the injury because of negligence.

 • Medical expenses